Categories

 To authenticate your account, you will need to provide your credentials.
 The following PowerShell code snippet demonstrates how to authenticate your account:

-# Authenticate your Office 365 account
+# Authenticate your My Office 24/7 account

 $credential = Get-Credential